Attendance monitoring

 • Arrive on time for any scheduled activities to avoid being recorded as ‘absent’ from the session.

-• Inform your department of any absences and submit any relevant paperwork where this applies, in line with the guidance found in your student handbook on reporting absences.
+• Inform your school of any absences and submit any relevant paperwork where this applies, in line with the guidance found in your student handbook on reporting absences.
 In the case of long-term absences, you should submit a Leave of Absence form (student login required).

 • If you feel your circumstances are affecting your academic performance, eg in examinations, assessments, or coursework deadlines, you should consider the advice on the University's Extenuating Circumstances webpages (student login required), completing an Extenuating Circumstances Form where appropriate.